BlueBrain/spack/bluebrain/documentation/setup_personal.md

     $ spack config rm packages:python
     $ spack config rm packages:sqlite

-#### When Building Steps

-Use the following commands to skip building the FLTK GUI interface for GMSH, as it pulls in too many dependencies:

-    $ spack config add packages:gmsh:variants:"~mmg~fltk"

 ### Tuning on MacOS

 Edit the resulting externals, removing any references to `brew` from the